Master's degree in music theory (including profile)

 The acquired degree Master of Music enables its holder to apply for a PhD degree course admission at hmt Rostock.

-The Master’s course in Music Theory provides the qualification to work as a teacher for Music Theory at universities in the fields of tone setting, ear training, and repertoire analysis; the course’s emphasis is on composition techniques of the 20th and 21st century.
+The Master’s programme in music theory provides the qualification to work as a teacher for Music Theory at universities in the fields of music theory, ear training, and repertoire analysis; the course’s emphasis is on composition techniques of the 20th and 21st century.

-The study programme has been designed for Bachelor’s graduates (or equivalent degree) who stand out through artistic excellence in the field of music theory and wish to profile in contemporary music.
+The study programme has been designed for Bachelor’s graduates (or equivalent degree) who stand out through artistic excellence in the field of music theory and wish to add a profile to their major.

 Foreign students whose native language is not German must provide evidence that their knowledge of German is sufficient for their chosen course.

 For the Master’s degree (Music Theory), students are required to have reached level C1 as defined by the Common European Framework of Reference for Languages.

 Applicants’ linguistic competence will be established during the aptitude test.